Decorating with Gold Accents Adds Glamour at Home

 Seeking touches of luxury at home?
 Decorate with gold accents in the kitchen, bathroom, dining, and living rooms

-Here, we look at recent Sweeten renovators who decorate with gold accents to add a punch of personality to their spaces.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Here, Sweeten homeowners renovate with this finish to add a punch of personality to their spaces.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure deposits—for free.

-Rachel and Marco posted their home renovation project on Sweeten to find a match who could rework their two-floor duplex in Manhattan.
-The kitchen was the biggest update of the renovation.
+Rachel and Marco posted their duplex home renovation project on Sweeten.
+The changes were most apparent in the kitchen.
 They chose a professional stove that they loved and matched their kitchen cabinets to the almost-black finish.
 This made their next choice easy: Offset the black oven with brighter gold accents.
-They did this by weaving gold through the cabinet hardware, as well as in the base of the elongated kitchen table.
+They did this by weaving gold through the cabinet hardware.
+The base of the elongated kitchen table also showcased the hue.

 (Above) Allyson’s custom floor inlaid with gold-hued accents